CU-Denver-UQ/Iterative-DCI/README.md

 # Iterative-DCI

-Iterative Approach to Data Consistent Inversion
+This repo contains examples demonstrating an iterative approach to data-consistent inversion (DCI).

+## Example 1: Linear QoI

+Executing either the Jupyter notebook or the Python script in the `Example-1-Linear` directory will generate all the data as well as the figures shown in the example of Section 6.1 of a recently completed manuscript on iterative DCI.

+## Example 2: A Higher-Dimensional PDE-based Example

+This example requires generating data associated with a single-phase incompressible flow model with a 100-dimensional parameter space defined by a truncated Karhunen-Lo\`{e}ve expansion of the log transformation of the permeability field.
+Instructions on generating the data with MrHyDE are given below.
+After these data are obtained, executing either the Jupyter notebook or the Python script in the `Example-2-PDE` directory will generate all the figures shown in Example 6.2 of a recently completely manuscript on iterative DCI.

-Instructions to Reproduce PDE-based Example:
+### Instructions to Reproduce PDE-based Example:
-The data-files associated with the PDE-based example are very large so we don't include them in this repository.
+Due to the large size of the data-files associated with the PDE-based example, they are omitted in this repository.
-Instead, we provide these instructions for reproducing them yourself.
+Instead, we provide these instructions for reproducing them.
 The results are generated using MrHyDE, which is an open source C++ package for solving multiscale/multiphysics systems.
 See: https://github.com/sandialabs/MrHyDE